nbrowning1/FYP/README.md

     or easier, from terminal:
     `python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"`
 6. Apply migrations: `python manage.py migrate`
-7. Create an admin user: `python manage.py createsuperuser`
+7. Load initial data into the system by using the `init_test_data` command.
+⋅⋅* For minimal data loading, `python manage.py init_test_data --load-minimal`.
+This will load a single staff user 'admin' and will output a generated password for use
+⋅⋅* For a large batch of initial data, `python manage.py init_test_data --load-all`.
+This will load a good amount of data for development purposes, with all user passwords set to 'Django123' for easier testing.
+The data loaded here can be found in the files at tool/test_data/.
 8. Start the server: `python manage.py runserver`
-9. Go to the Django admin panel at http://127.0.0.1:8000/admin in your browser of choice.
-You can log in here with your newly created admin user and manually add users
-10. Go to http://127.0.0.1:8000/tool/ to access the project.
+9. Go to http://127.0.0.1:8000/tool/ to access the project.
 If you haven't already, you will have to log in as a valid user

 ### Testing
 ##### Running unit tests